jcabot/oss-uml-tools/README.md

-# List of open source UMLtools
+# List of open source UML tools

 Based on a search in GitHub.
 Dashboard created as part of the [BESSER project](https://github.com/besser-pearl)